One year before Paralympics, Paris trying to make city more accessible to those with disabilities

 Organizers and authorities pledged that up to 200 shuttle buses will be accessible to people who use wheelchairs, in addition to up to 1,000 accessible taxis by the time the games start.

+APF France Handicap, an association advocating for disabled rights, said in a statement Monday that public transit remains problematic as the city is expected to receive 350,000 visitors with disabilities during the 2024 Games.

+“Whether during reception at the airport, connections between airports or with city centers, the management of wheelchairs or any other mobility aids, serious malfunctions have been observed,” the association said in the statement.

-The Paris Paralympic Games will run from Aug.
-28-Sept.
-8, 2024, kicking off 17 days after the Paris Olympics’ closing ceremony.
-The Paralympics competition will bring together 4,400 athletes from 180 countries to compete in 549 events and 22 sports.
-Many sports will take place in venues near some iconic landmarks like the Eiffel Tower, Versailles, and the Grand Palais.
+The Paris Paralympics begin 17 days after the Olympics’ closing ceremony.
+The Paralympics bring together 4,400 athletes from 180 countries in 549 events and 22 sports.
+Many sports will take place in venues near iconic landmarks such as the Eiffel Tower, Versailles, and the Grand Palais.

-For the first time, the Paralympics’ opening ceremony will also be held outside of a sports venue and will take place in the capital’s center, on the Champs-Elysées boulevard and Place de la Concorde.
+For the first time, the Paralympics’ opening ceremony will also be held outside of a sports venue, on the Champs-Elysées avenue and Place de la Concorde.

-But for many the legacy that the games should bring about is what’s most relevant.
+But for many, the legacy of the Games is what’s most relevant, and that’s greater accessibility.

-The city aims to sell 2.8 million tickets to break London’s 2012 Summer Paralympics’ record of 2.7 million tickets sold.
+The city aims to sell 2.8 million tickets to break London’s 2012 Paralympics’ record of 2.7 million tickets.
 Parsons said half of the tickets will cost 25 euros or less, with the hopes of drawing families and people in groups.

-“The more we bring families with their kids, the more the change in perception affects not only the parent but also the kid,” Parsons said. ‘’We are investing in the future generations of this country, the future decision-makers.”
+“The more we bring families with their kids, the more the change in perception affects not only the parent but also the kid,” Parsons said.

-Tony Estanguet, the Paris 2024 organizing committee president, told the AP: “We need to reduce discrimination.
+Tony Estanguet, the Paris Games organizing committee president, told the AP: “We need to reduce discrimination.
 We need to find solutions to improve transport, to improve accommodation, to improve access to employment, to improve the daily lives of people with disabilities.”

 Jeffrey Schaeffer contributed to this report.